Peach emoji

+The peach emoji (🍑) is a fruit emoji depicting a pinkish-orange peach.
+The emoji is noted for its resemblance to human buttocks or the vulva, owing to the center crease, and is consequently frequently used as a euphemism for such on social media.
+Often paired with the cherries emoji (🍒), the peach more often represents females, more specifically the human female sex organ.

 Development and usage history

 The peach emoji was originally included in proprietary emoji sets from au by KDDI.
 As part of a set of characters sourced from SoftBank Mobile, au by KDDI, and NTT Docomo emoji sets, the peach emoji was approved as part of Unicode 6.0 in 2010.
-Global popularity of emojis then surged in the early to mid-2010s.
+Global popularity of emojis then surged in the early- to mid-2010s.
 The peach emoji has been included in the Unicode Technical Standard for emoji (UTS #51) since its first edition (Emoji 1.0) in 2015.

 Popularity on social media and cultural impact

 The peach emoji is commonly used to represent buttocks or even female genitalia in sexting conversations.
 This usage has been noted to be common in the United States.

-The emoji was used as a reference to buttocks including impeachment and the desire to remove the POTUS from office in general on Twitter and other social media.
 In line with the peach emoji's common usage in sexual contexts, Emojipedia noted that the emoji is popularly paired with the eggplant emoji (🍆), which is often used to represent a penis.

-During the impeachment proceedings against President Trump in 2019, the peach emoji was used to render "impeachment" as "im🍑ment".
+During the impeachment proceedings against President Trump in 2019, the peach emoji was used to render "impeachment" as "im🍑ment" by Trump opposers.
+Like "impeachment", the French word "empêcher" contains the substring "pêche", which means peach.
 The Christian Science Monitor noted that "peach" and "impeachment" are not etymologically related.

 Reception

 In 2015, Vice claimed that the peach emoji is a "leading contender" for a vulva emoji.
-In 2021, The Verge stated that peach emoji joined together with new bubbles emoji will be "great", while Cosmopolitan ranked the peach emoji as the 11th "horniest emoji".
+In 2021, The Verge stated that peach emoji joined together with new bubbles emoji will be "great", while Cosmopolitan ranked the peach emoji as the 4th "horniest emoji".

 In 2016, Apple Inc. brought back the peach emoji and attempted to redesign the emoji to less resemble buttocks; later some fans praised the emoji's comeback, but this was mostly met with fierce backlash in beta testing and Apple reversed its decision by the time it went live to the public.
 In April 2019, Facebook and Instagram both banned using the eggplant or peach emojis alongside sexual statements about "being horny".